Tonycodesnow/Tonycodesnow/README.md

 - 👋 Hi, I’m @Tonycodesnow
-- 👀 I’m interested in Science, tech and fam.
+- 👀 I’m interested in Science, tech and learning for a lifetime.
 - 🌱 I’m currently learning Javascript
+- 📫 favorite quote
-- 📫 "I didn’t fail 1,000 times.
+- "I didn’t fail 1,000 times.
 The light bulb was an invention with 1,000 steps."
 Edison

 <!---